 Coolants are used in everything from refrigerators, air conditioners, fire extinguishers, aerosol sprays, medical devices and even semiconductors.
 From the early 1930s until the early 1990s, virtually all domestic refrigerators used ozone-depleting chemicals - chlorofluorocarbons, or CFCs - as refrigerants.
 CFC-12 for example had a number of very attractive properties.
-It was inflammable, non--toxic, had very good thermodynamic properties and it was chemically stable.
+It was inflammable, nontoxic, had very good thermodynamic properties and it was chemically stable.
 However, it contributed to ozone layer depletion.
 When it was discovered that there was a growing hole in the earth's ozone layer, these chemicals were eventually banned.

 Unfortunately, the alternatives that were adopted - hydrofluorocarbons, or HFCs - while less damaging to the ozone layer, turned out to be harmful in a different way.
 They are actually powerful greenhouse gases that contribute significantly to climate change.

-Thankfully, Greenpeace successfully initiated the development of an alternative coolant known as 'greenfreeze'.
+Thankfully, Greenpeace successfully initiated in the nineties the development - convinced that there was a way to avoid HFCs through innovation. - of an alternative coolant known as 'GreenFreeze'.

 This alternative has now been adopted in many countries and by many companies.
-In this section, we will briefly explore the interesting story of how green freeze became the modern coolant of choice.
+GreenFreeze uses hydrocarbons, entirely free of ozone-depleting and global warming chemicals.